Sustainability certifications are labels that show a product, service, or company meets certain environmental, social, or non-toxic standards.

 Relates to: Sustainable, healthy, and high-performance school facilities.

-Requirements: Schools must meet criteria in energy efficiency, indoor air quality, acoustics, and water conservation.
+What are the Requirements: Schools must meet criteria in energy efficiency, indoor air quality, acoustics, and water conservation.
 Certification requires an independent evaluation based on performance metrics.

-Description: CHPS partners with schools to help them implement sustainable practices that provide healthy learning environments and improve performance.
+What does it mean: CHPS partners with schools to help them implement sustainable practices that provide healthy learning environments and improve performance.

 Link: CHPS